cecileane/computingtools/pages/notes1011.md

 To recover some old version for the *whole* project:
 `git checkout commit-sha` or `git checkout tag-name`.
 Then come back to the latest version on the "master" branch with `git checkout master`.
-Example (do this on your own class notes repo or hw1 repo):
+Practice: do this on your own class notes repo or hw1 repo:

 ```shell
 cat readme.md